Skip To Main Content

 • Learn City, State, and U.S. history; from Pre-Colonial times – Civil War

-• Explore visual arts, music, dance, or theater.
+• Explore visual arts, computer science, and/or music.

 Eighth Grade